GINS 3200 Experiential Learning Abroad (Belize)

 There are up to 15 spots available in this course.

-Financial Support: Please note, the IER bursary is available to BGInS students registered in this course, and allocated based on financial need.
+The IER bursary is available to BGInS students registered in this course, and allocated based on financial need.
 Students in other departments are also eligible to apply for this bursary.
-In 2018, all GINS 3200 students who applied received some funding.
-The SEO will provide students with a contribution page they can use to raise funds towards covering the cost of their experience.
+In 2019, all GINS 3200 students who applied received some funding.
+The SEO will provide students with a personal contribution page they can use to raise funds towards covering the cost of their experience.

 Students accepted into the course are required to complete the Carleton travel registry and the applicable forms and documents for GINS 3200.

 Note: Only students who have received written confirmation that they have been accepted into the course should submit these forms.